Bail $300K for former 'Dances With Wolves' actor in sex case

 He was banished from the Fort Peck Reservation in Poplar, Montana, in 2015 following similar allegations, and authorities in British Columbia, Canada, charged Chasing Horse this week in an alleged 2018 sexual assault.

 In Nevada, Chasing Horse has been charged with eight felonies, including sex trafficking, sexual assault and child abuse.
-He has not entered a plea, and his attorneys have not commented on the allegations.
+He has not entered a plea.

+After Wednesday’s hearing, Holston told The Associated Press that she was happy with the ruling.

+“We think it’s notable that after taking a look at the case, the judge set bail in a reasonable amount,” she said.

 Chief Deputy Clark County District Attorney William Rowles gestured Wednesday toward Chasing Horse’s supporters in the courtroom and said the former actor has a “vast” network of connections in Las Vegas, Canada and Mexico.